Deya-B/Bioinformatics/Sequencing-Genomics/Germline_Analisis/Variant-Analysis_pipeline.md

 conda install bioconda::gatk4
 ```

+2. **Haplotype Caller**:
-2. Haplotype Caller: Variant calling algorithm based on the calculation of genotype likelihoods.
+Variant calling algorithm based on the calculation of genotype likelihoods.
 - **Input**: `.bam` file(s) from which to make variant calls
 - **Output**: Either a `VCF` or `GVCF` file with raw, unfiltered SNP and indel calls.<br>
 	Regular VCFs must be filtered either by variant recalibration (Best Practice) or hard-filtering before use in downstream analyses.
 If using the GVCF workflow, the output is a GVCF file that must first be run through GenotypeGVCFs and then filtering must be done before further analysis.